blancha/abcngspipelines/README.md

 The pipelines currently run on one of Compute Canada's computing clusters, Guillimin, and on the local servers of two research institutes in Montreal.

 The scripts are still under active development.
-As such, they are not quite ready for release to the general public.
 They are, however, already being used extensively to analyze next-generation sequencing data.

 The Python scripts simply generate the command scripts, but do not submit commands directly to the queue.